-If you are a Grand Prize Winner, the supporting publisher or agent in your winning category will get first look at the material for a 3-week period.
+If you are a Grand Prize Winner, the supporting publisher or agent in your winning category will get exclusive first look at the material for a two-week period.
 After that period has lapsed, or the publisher/agent has passed on the book, Book Pipeline will go wider with the material to other publishers, agents, and editors in our industry network.
-If you're a finalist, Book Pipeline bypasses the aforementioned "first look" step and goes straight to other publishers, agents, and editors in our industry network.
+If you're a Runner-Up, Book Pipeline bypasses the aforementioned "first look" step and goes straight to other publishers, agents, and editors in our industry network.

 HOW SHOULD I FORMAT MY SUBMISSION?

 We don't have any specific requirements as far as format, but standard formatting (font, spacing, etc.) is preferable.

 Attached PDF or Word docs only.
 We do not accept materials copy and pasted into the body of an email.

 IF I'M SUBMITTING A BOOK AND IT SPILLS OVER THE 5,000 WORD COUNT LIMIT, IS THAT OKAY?